buidlers-fm/catalog/docs/tester_guide.md

 **Shelves vs. lists:**
 You don't need to create lists like "currently reading" or "to read", as you can use shelves for that, which include: **to read**, **up next**, **currently reading**, **read**, and **abandoned**.
 Shelves are a little different from lists in that everyone has the same set of shelves, they show up differently on your profile, and eventually they can have different privacy settings from your lists (for example, if you want private reading-tracking but public curation).
 At the moment, you can shelve a book by going to the book's page and clicking "shelves" (the bookmark icon), but we will be adding more convenient ways to shelve a book from anywhere, as well as more convenient ways to move a book from one shelf to the next.
 (You may find you prefer to use lists for everything anyway, which is totally fine!)

+**Notes vs. posts:**
+What the heck is the difference between a book note, and a (post/thread/conversation)?
+The best way to think of it is a "personal" vs. "public" distinction.
+The two look and feel somewhat similar now (and both are public right now), but over time they'll grow more into this distinction, where notes are for yourself and/or your friends who want to keep up with what you're reading and thinking (though you can keep them public if you want), and best for capturing quotes or your brief thoughts during/after your reading of the book.
+Whereas posts will be public and best for starting discussions (more like a Reddit thread), which is why posts can be much longer in length and support nested comments.
+If you want to share your review of a book, which should you use?
+If you're comfortable with (or prefer) the idea of strangers upvoting and responding to your review, use a post (click "start a thread" from the book's page).
+If you'd rather keep it close to home, use a note (click "add note or log" from the book's page).

 **Read dates and reading history:**
 If you add read dates to a book at any point (go to the book's page, click "add note or log"), they won't show up anywhere right now, but they'll be recorded and eventually we will be able to show them in a timeline of your reading history.
 So in the meantime, you can certainly create lists like "read in 2024" as many people have been doing, but just know that you can also use read dates instead of or in addition to lists, when it comes to tracking _when_ you read a book.
 To log a reread for a book that already has a finished date or that has been marked read, just add a new log with a new set of dates.